 - Religious affiliation and directory information to a hospital chaplain or member of the clergy.

 - Family members or close friends involved in your care or payment for your treatment.

 - A government disaster relief agency if you are involved in a disaster relief effort.

 - To inform you of treatment alternatives or benefits or services related to your health.
 If we receive anything of value for making these communications, we will notify you of this fact, and you will have an opportunity to opt out of future communications.

-- To contact you to raise funds for the Hospital, but information disclosed to a third party assisting us with fundraising will be limited to your name, address, phone number, and the dates you received services at the Hospital.
+- To contact you to raise funds for the Hospital, but information used and disclosed for fundraising will be limited to your name and other limited information permitted by law.
 You will have the opportunity to opt out of receiving fundraising communications.

 - As required by law.

 - Public health activities, including disease prevention, injury or disability; reporting births and deaths; reporting child abuse or neglect; reporting reactions to medications or product problems; notification of recalls; infectious disease control; notifying government authorities of suspected abuse, neglect or domestic violence (if you agree or as required by law).

 - Health oversight activities (e.g., audits, inspections, investigations, and licensure activities).